Operation: Mechagon Workshop M+ guide — The War Within Patch 11.1.7

 This may sound overwhelming, but it is clearly all about positioning.
 As long as you move alongside the beams and avoid getting hit by AoEs, you should be fine, as there are no sources of unavoidable damage.
 Aside from plant add, that is.

-The final stretch is the way to King Mechagon himself.
-It is a straightforward section.
 The only new enemy here is the weaker version of Blastatron X-80 you fought before.
 You can take both but be ready to heal through double pulsing damage.
 These also have a Sonic Pulse line attack, but this is it.
 Defeating mechas will spawn a transport to take you further.

 All the other mobs on your way will be the same, just in various combinations.
 You have already met them in the Mechagon City part.
 Don’t forget, you can use Shield Generators to protect yourself from many attacks, like Defense Bot MKIII’s Short Out.

-King Mechagon boss guide
+King Mechagon M+ boss guide

 The final encounter of the dungeon is King Mechagon himself.
 The fight consists of two Phases, each with its quirks.
 In the first Phase, the boss acts like a typical boss encounter, while in the second Phase, he turns into a wall boss.
 So tanks need to be ready to adjust accordingly.
 But like through the whole dungeon, this fight is also all about positioning.